geoscixyz/em/content/geophysical_surveys/dcr/index.rst

     :align: right

 Variations in :ref:`conductivity <electrical_conductivity_index>` can be
-diagnostic, for example, when aiming to characterize a mineral deposit (eg.
+diagnostic, for example, when aiming to characterize a mineral deposit (e.g.
 :ref:`Mt.
 Isa <mt_isa_index>`), where the conductivity of the mineralized zone is often higher than the host rock.